 Capitalism was the primary focus of Karl Marx’s thesis.
 His critique on political economy was done in instalments.
-Our society is under the dominion of capitalist production in which large chunk of the population or working class have to work for the owners or the capitalist, who are the owners of means of production that is raw materials, tools, machinery etc. Labour power is considered as a commodity like any other physical commodity.
-The ultimate truth of our modern economic society is that the working class alone produces all the values and in return gets only a minimal amount of the total mass produced.
+Our society is under the dominion of capitalist production in which large chunk of the population of working-class have to work for the owners or the capitalist, who are the owners of means of production that is raw materials, tools, machinery etc. Labour power is considered as a commodity like any other physical commodity.
+The ultimate truth of our modern economic society is that the working class alone produces all the values and in return gets only a minimal amount of the total mass-produced.
 This divides the society into two halves the haves and the have-nots.

 THE PROBLEM: WHAT ARE WAGES?
 HOW ARE THEY DETERMINED?

 According to the working class, wages are the amount of money they receive from capitalist for a certain amount of work, but what actually the working class sells to the capitalist is their labour power.
 There is an exchange value of a commodity which is usually in money and it is known as price.
 Therefore, wages are also called the price of labour power.
 The worker puts his labour power into action that is known as work.
 This is called the life activity of the labourer which he sells in order earn for his/her living.
 The labour power is not considered a part of life rather it is the sacrifice for life.
 Wages are determined by the law which is similar to the laws that determine the price of the commodity.

 HOW IS THE PRICE OF THE COMMODITY DETERMINED The price of the commodity is determined by the competition of buyers and sellers, also with the relation of demand and supply.
 Whoever sells the same commodity, with the same quality at the cheaper rate, secures his place in the market.
 There is a competition amongst the sellers and every seller wants to sell his commodity at a cheaper price.
 Wages can rise or fall depending upon the relation between supply and demand.